ibm-cloud-docs/Registry/manage-scc.md

 * **Check whether {{site.data.keyword.registryshort_notm}} IAM access controls are configured for the account.** For more information, see [Managing access for {{site.data.keyword.registryshort_notm}}](/docs/Registry?topic=Registry-iam).
 * **Check whether {{site.data.keyword.registryshort_notm}} image pushes and pulls take place only over private endpoints.** For more information, see [Securing your connection to {{site.data.keyword.registryshort_notm}}](/docs/Registry?topic=Registry-registry_private).
 * **Check whether {{site.data.keyword.registryshort_notm}} has no more than `#` users with the IAM administrator role.** For more information, see [Managing access for {{site.data.keyword.registryshort_notm}}](/docs/Registry?topic=Registry-iam).
-* **Check whether Security Insights sends alerts for critical, high, or medium vulnerabilities for images in {{site.data.keyword.registryshort_notm}}.** For more information, see [Leveraging default services](/docs/security-advisor?topic=security-advisor-setup-services).
+* **Check whether IBM Security Insights sends alerts for critical, high, or medium vulnerabilities for images in {{site.data.keyword.registryshort_notm}}.** For more information, see [Leveraging default services](/docs/security-advisor?topic=security-advisor-setup-services).